Hello Ghost (2010 film): Plot

-Sang-man (Cha Tae-hyun) is a depressed man who is unsure of his past and who his family is.
+Sang-man is a depressed man who is unsure of his past and who his family is.
 He attempts to commit suicide by overdosing on pills, but fails.
 He then jumps off a bridge into a river, but is saved.
 Brought to the hospital, Sang-man awakens and sees a man smoking next to him.
 He tells the other hospital patrons, but no one believes him, as they cannot see this man.
 During his stay in the hospital he eventually meets four other people nobody can see: a young, elementary school student; an old man; and a sad young woman who frequently cries.
 Sang-man discovers that they are not people, or hallucinations of his, but ghosts.
-Meanwhile, Sang-man meets nurse Jung Yun-soo (Kang Ye-won) at the hospital, becomes attracted to her, and feels the urge to flirt with her, but does not.
+Meanwhile, Sang-man meets nurse Jung Yun-soo at the hospital, becomes attracted to her, and feels the urge to flirt with her, but does not.

 After being discharged from the hospital, Sang-man goes back to his apartment, followed by the ghosts.
 He asks why they are there, but doesn't get an answer.
 He visits a shaman to ask for help.
 He learns that the ghosts are using his body to experience their unfulfilled desires, and he cannot die until they have moved on.
 After a few unsuccessful attempts to get rid of them, Sang-man gives up.
 He agrees to help the ghosts, in exchange for them leaving him alone so he can die.

 The old man ghost wants to return a camera he took from his friend while he was alive back to his friend.
 The smoker ghost wants to get his taxi back and drive it.
 The kid ghost wants to watch a cartoon movie.
 The last ghost wants to cook and to eat together with people she cares about.
 Sang-man does these things to appease the ghosts (as well as swimming at the beach at the smoker ghost's request), at first feeling odd about it, but these events also lead to him getting to know Yun-soo better.

 Yun-soo's father dies, and his ghost asks Sang-man to deliver a message to her, along with a gift that he wanted to give her before his death but could not.
 Sang-man delivers her the message and tells her that it is from her father, but Yun-soo does not believe him and tries to push him away, growing more hysterical about his father's death, but she realizes that Sang-man is telling the truth when she sees her father's last gift for her, and is affectionately drawn to him, and the two become good friends.